cecilpert/old_CSTB/README.md

 <li> export FLASK_APP=scripts/webapp.py </li>
 <li> export FLASK_DEBUG=1 (optional, useful if you want modify scripts) </li>
 <li> flask run </li>

 And go the the local url to access graphical interface.

+## How it works
+CSTB has been created to find target sequence for CRISPr system.
+The programm has two part called All Genomes and Specific Gene.
+The functionment is the same, the only difference is that All Genomes search sequences in complete genomes and Specific Gene search sequences only in a given gene.
+The principle is to detect sequences that hybridises on targeted genomes and DON'T hybridise on excluded genomes (it's the novelty compared to the other programs that exist).